 It didn’t end there.
 OCD wouldn’t let me get away with it that easily.
 I was scared to walk past schools in case I looked like a pedophile, especially when it was break time and kids were playing on the playground.
 Did I look at them in a creepy way?
 Do I look like a pedophile?I was broken.

 This kind of OCD takes you into utter darkness, so much so that I contemplated ending my life because I couldn’t cope with another thought.
 Even while writing this I’m very conscious of the language I use: I don’t want someone to think that I am a pedophile.

 You see, that’s how fucked up OCD is: it convinces you that you are what it says you are, even with zero evidence.
 However, I have come to realise that OCD wants you to keep your thoughts secret.
 It doesn’t want you to bring them into the light where they might have to face some rationality.

-Well, you need to see these pedophilic thoughts like any other intrusive thought, because that’s all they are.
+So, if you’re suffering, what do you need to know?Well, you need to see these pedophilic thoughts like any other intrusive thought, because that’s all they are.
 The big difference between someone with OCD and a pedophile is how they react to the thought that they might be one.

 I would ask you what happens when you have these thoughts…

 - Do you panic?

 - Do you think you’re a bad person?

 - Do you have compulsions that you use in order to rid yourself of the thoughts?